 Dealing with an extremely dispersed workforce doesn’t come easy.
 And most IC practitioners were not prepared for this scenario.
 Actually, no one was.

-Internal communicators teamed up with HR and Change Management teams to find the right mix of strategies and tools to keep businesses running as smoothly as possible in these times of sudden change.
+This is why internal communicators teamed up with HR and Change Management teams to find the right mix of strategies and tools to keep businesses running as smoothly as possible in these times of sudden change.

 And the challenge was high: